Weak September jobs report underscores Fed’s misdiagnosis of delta variant’s toll on the economy

 “I think there’s a common thread to the mistake in the Fed’s forecast, which is how the pandemic is going to impact the economy even after we got through the worst of it in 2020,” said Skanda Amarnath of Employ America, a left-leaning think tank that advocates for the Fed to let the economy run hot.

-Just 10 weeks ago, Powell explained the Fed’s rosier forecast by saying the delta variant could have fewer implications for the economy if it followed the pattern of previous covid surges.
-Powell said that with much of the country vaccinated and there being less of a likelihood for shutdowns, “we’re not experts on this but — it seems like a good, going-in estimate would be that the effects [of the delta surge] will probably be less."
+Just 10 weeks ago, Federal Reserve Chair Jerome H. Powell explained the Fed’s rosier forecast by saying the delta variant could have fewer implications for the economy if it followed the pattern of previous covid surges.
+Powell said in late July that with much of the country vaccinated and there being less of a likelihood for shutdowns, “we’re not experts on this but — it seems like a good, going-in estimate would be that the effects [of the delta surge] will probably be less.”

-Figures released Friday by the Labor Department underscore how off-base that assessment would be.
-The labor market in September added the fewest number of jobs this year, and more than 300,000 women over age 20 dropped out of the labor force last month, because they quit work or halted their job searches.
+Figures released Friday by the Labor Department underscore how off-base that assessment turned out to be.
+The labor market in September added the lowest number of jobs this year, and more than 300,000 women over age 20 dropped out of the labor force last month, because they quit work or halted their job searches.

 Claudia Sahm, a former Fed economist and now a senior fellow at the Jain Family Institute, said it was more reasonable for the Fed to back a sunnier forecast before delta’s full toll came into view.
 But Sahm pointed to one of Powell’s July remarks — when he said “we’ve kind of learned to live with it” — as being out of step with the ongoing reality for many Americans, and at odds with the pandemic’s mounting psychological toll.